List of Coronation Street characters introduced in 2020: Elaine Jones

+Dr Howarth

+Dr. Howarth, portrayed by Caroline Harding, is a doctor at Weatherfield General who treats a dying Oliver Battersby (Jeremiah and Emmanuel Cheetham).
+Her casting was announced on 11 August 2020 with Duncan Lindsay from Metro reporting: "Chris Gascoyne's [who plays Peter Barlow] wife Caroline Harding has rejoined the cast of Coronation Street to play a doctor who will care for Oliver Battersby as part of his battle against mitochondrial disease."
+This was Harding's second role on Coronation Street after playing a doctor who treated Hope Dobbs (Isabella Flanagan) in 2015.
+When Oliver's mother Leanne Battersby (Jane Danson) hears that Oliver's condition is incurable, she takes Dr. Howarth and the hospital to court over the decision to turn off Oliver's life support.
+After Leanne and Oliver's father Steve McDonald (Simon Gregson) realise that the best thing is to let Oliver go, Dr. Howarth turns off the machines, while Leanne and Steve say an emotional goodbye to their son.

 George Shuttleworth

 George Shuttleworth, played by Tony Maudsley, made his first appearance on 16 September 2020.
 George will be introduced as the son of Archie Shuttleworth (Roy Hudd), who has inherited his father's funeral directory.
 After The Sun reported that Maudsley would be joining the cast of Coronation Street, he confirmed his casting on Twitter.
-Originally set to begin filming on 22 April 2020, his filming was postponed to 23 July 2020 due to the COVID-19 pandemic affecting production of the programme.
+Originally set to begin filming on 22 April 2020, his filming was postponed to 23 July 2020 due to production of the programme being affected.
 While appearing on Good Morning Britain, actress Sue Cleaver hinted that George may be a love interest for her character Eileen Grimshaw.

 They start a relationship, but George reluctantly ends it when Eileen realises that she only loves him as a friend leaving George heartbroken.